 4) Create a dummy location for stockouts (Optional)

-When Deliverr is out of stock, the order will automatically be assigned to other locations (warehouses) based on the priority.
+- When the Deliverr USA location is out of stock, the order will automatically be assigned to other locations (warehouses) based on the priority.
 These other locations will fullfill the order if their inventory levels have the inventory in stock to fulfill the order.

-- If all of your other locations also out of stock, then Deliverr will automatically ingest the order.
+- If all of your other locations also out of stock, then Deliverr (App) will automatically ingest the order.
 To avoid this ingestion (and Deliverr canceling the order) we recommend you create a dummy location and assign it 10,000 units for each product.
 In the example image below, Deliverr USA is the main Deliver warehouse you setup earlier.
 '577 Howard Street' is the dummy location.

 Once orders are assigned to the dummy location, you can either:

 A) Assign to your other warehouse or fulfillment provider to fulfill.
 This process is up to you, the merchant to setup a partner and process for orders that do not plan to fulfill via Deliverr.

 B) Uncommon -- After you have inbounded new units into Deliverr and confirmed that we have those units inventory, delete the dummy location and reassign those orders to the Deliverr USA location.